-Additional cities may become Parties to this Agreement on such terms and conditions as

-Board (hereinafter "the Governing Board"), including, without limitation, the approval by the

-20 proposed member's elected council or governing board of this Agreement and the Bylaws of the

-- JPA and .
-One condition to participation shall be that all Parties and their residents shall have - 22 reciprocal access to library facilities, materials and services of all other Parties.
+Additional cities may become Parties to this Agreement on such terms and conditions as may be approved by a majority of the total membership of the Library Joint Powers Governing Board (hereinafter "the Governing Board"), including, without limitation, the approval by the proposed member's elected council or governing board of this Agreement and the Bylaws of the JPA and .One condition to participation shall be that all Parties and their residents shall have reciprocal access to library facilities, materials and services of all other Parties.

-E. Terms of Agreement; Termination and Withdrawal
+23 E. Terms of Agreement; Termination and Withdrawal

-24 This Second Amended Joint Powers Agreement (hereinafter, occasionally referred to as "this Agreement") shall commence upon (1) the date it has been executed by the County and all of those cities which have acted to approve thise Aagreement within the timeframe stipulated in Section I.A., or (2) the date the Staff Services Agreement referred to in Section IV.A., below, is executed by the Governing Board and County, whichever date is later.
-Thise Agreement shall continue, uninterrupted, until two-thirds of the members vote to terminate itthe Agreement, in which case, it the Agreement shall terminate on June 30 of the following fiscal year.
-An individual Party may withdraw from this Agreement upon the giving of written notice by July 1st of its intent to withdraw from the Library JPA effective July 1st of the following fiscal year.
-For purposes of this JPA, the fiscal year shall run from July 1st of one calendar year to June 30th of the following calendar year.
-The withdrawal of any Party from this Agreement shall in no way affect the rights and obligations of the remaining Parties.
+24 1.
+This Second Amended Joint Powers Agreement (hereinafter, occasionally referred all of those cities which have acted to approve thise Aagreement within the timeframe stipulated 1 2 in Section I.A., or (2) the date the Staff Services Agreement referred to in Section IV.A., below, is executed by the Governing Board and County, whichever date is later.
+Thise Agreement shall 3 continue, uninterrupted, until two-thirds of the members vote to terminate itthe Agreement, in 4 which case, itthe Agreement shall terminate on June 30 of the following fiscal year.
+An individual 5 Party may withdraw from this Agreement upon the giving of written notice by July 1st of its intent 6 7 to withdraw from the Library JPA effective July 1st of the following fiscal year.
+For purposes of this JPA, the fiscal year shall run from July 1st of one calendar year to June 30th of the following 8 calendar year.
+The withdrawal of any Party from this Agreement shall in no way affect the rights 9 10 and obligations of the remaining Parties.
 If a Party withdraws from this Agreement, such Party shall not be entitled to the return of any property or funds contributed to the Library JPA.
-By withdrawing a Such Party shall take on the obligation to provide all library services to its residents.
-In this eventuality, the County shall pay to the withdrawing agency all subsequent library property tax proceeds collected in the withdrawing Party's jurisdiction.
-At the time of the withdrawal, the Parties may agree to allow the withdrawing party to retain books and other library materials, furniture and equipment obtained by the JPA, on the condition that such property and materials will be used for public library purposes and available to all residents of San Mateo County at no charge.
+By 11 withdrawing a Such Party shall take on the obligation to provide all library services to its residents.
+12 13 In this eventuality, the County shall pay to the withdrawing agency all subsequent library property 14 tax proceeds collected in the withdrawing Party's jurisdiction.
+At the time of the withdrawal, the Parties may agree to allow the withdrawing party to retain books and other library materials, 15 16 furniture and equipment obtained by the JPA, on the condition that such property and materials will be used for public library purposes and available to all residents of San Mateo County at no 17 charge.
+18